 PRICE: €6.50 entrance to the Cathedral and €6 to climb the South Tower.
 Check the updated price here.

-Are you wondering about one of the first things to do in Vienna, Austria after you arrive so you can learn as much as you can about Vienna’s history?
-Joining a free 2-hour walking tour is the #1 activity because you get to walk around the streets like any local and see the main sights!
+Are you wondering about one of the first best things to do in Vienna, Austria after you arrive so you can learn as much as you can about Vienna’s history?
+Joining a free 2-hour walking tour is the #1 and most popular activity because you get to walk around the streets like any local and see the most popular sights!

-But sometimes free tours can be a bit overcrowded so you might prefer an organized tour and here is one I can recommend.
-And if maybe you would rather go for a private tour that you can customize to your needs and preferences while being able to ask how ever many questions you may have, here is an exclusive private tour for you.
+Sometimes complimentary tours can be a bit overcrowded so you might prefer a paid organized walk – I can recommend this one.
+If you would rather go for a private option, here is an exclusive private one for you.

 PRICE: from 0 to €44 per person